 Optional: After you're done with planting, you can also use a soil roller to condense the soil and increase the yield by additional 2,5%.
 You don't have to, though.
 If small stones are left on the field, they get pushed back into the soil, so they don't damage your harvester, later.

 Step 3: Apply fertilizer (and lime if necessary)

 Fertilizer will improve the yield.
 Click on the bigbag category and buy the Solid Fertilizer Bigbag.
 Then, hook up your spreader to your tractor, position it right next to the BigBag and click the button to refill.
 Back on the field, you turn it on and cover the whole field in fertilizer.
 It should now be fertilized to 50%, look at the right corner box while standing on the field.
 It’s okay if there are some tiny spots still not covered.

 Tip!
 Repeat the fertilizing process after sowing to increase the fertilization to 100%.
 The yield will be even higher.
 With a manure or slurry spreader, you can activate double activation rate to fertilize only once.

 Does the field tell you it also needs lime?
 Then head back to the shop, buy lime and repeat the same procedure.
 If you have fertilizer left, you can unload it first at your farm.

 Step 4: Getting rid of weeds

 Soon, the first weeds spawn on the field.
-Take your weeder to get rid of it before the crops grow past the first stage.
+Take your weeder to get rid of it before they grow past the first stage.
 In the first stage, you can still use the weeder to remove weeds.
-After that, you’d need a field sprayer, but let’s try to avoid that in favor of our finances.
+After that, you need a hoe or field sprayer, but let’s try to avoid that in favor of our finances.
 If you play with crop destruction, use a tractor with narrow tires, otherwise a lot of plants get destroyed.
 Got rid of it?
 Good, now we wait again, until the crops are fully grown.

 Tip!
 You can speed up a bit until the weeds start to grow.